 |Higher potential return||Little to no potential return|

-Low-risk holdings like savings accounts are a critical part of a well-diversified portfolio.
+Low-risk holdings like savings accounts are a crucial part of a well-diversified portfolio.

-For some people, not fully understanding investing is what prevents them from getting started.
+For some people, not fully understanding how to invest is what prevents them from getting started.
 But for those who don’t feel comfortable managing their own portfolio, there are other options.
 One of the first decisions you’ll make when building your portfolio is how you want to manage it.
 A few options include:

 - DIY portfolio management